Bates Battaglia: Playing career

 On October 2, 2005, Battaglia was signed by the AHL's Toronto Marlies to a one-year contract.
 For the following season, on July 2, 2006, he signed as a free agent with the Marlies' NHL parent club, the Toronto Maple Leafs, to a one-year contract.
 On July 2, 2007, he re-signed as a free agent with the Maple Leafs to a two-year contract.
 On December 13, 2007, he was assigned to the Marlies on a conditioning stint, but was left in the minors for the duration of the season.
 He was again assigned to the Marlies at the start of the 2008–09 season and scored a respectable 51 points in 59 games for the Marlies.

 A free agent in the 2009–10 season, on November 11, 2009, Battaglia signed with the AHL's Syracuse Crunch.
 After 29 games with the Crunch, he left the club after signing a contract for the rest of the season with Finnish team Jokerit of the SM-liiga as an injury replacement on January 28, 2010.

 On December 8, 2010, Battaglia signed a 25-game professional try-out contract with the AHL's Rochester Americans.
 After contributing only 3 points in 20 games with the Americans, he was released and signed with Lausitzer Füchse of the German 2nd Bundesliga.
 Battaglia's brief stay with Füchse was limited to two games due to injury, and on March 16, 2011, he returned to North America and signed to again join his brother Anthony, this time with the Tulsa Oilers of the Central Hockey League.

-On November 2011, Battaglia signed with Karlskrona HK of the Swedish Division 1.
+In November 2011, Battaglia signed with Karlskrona HK of the Swedish Division 1.
 In the 2011–12 season, Battaglia scored 23 points in 25 games to help Karlskrona gain promotion to the HockeyAllsvenskan.
 Battaglia finished third among import players in league scoring behind Andrew Fournier and Bill Keenan.